lasp/xmera/src/simulation/dynamics/Thrusters/thrusterStateEffector/thrusterStateEffector.rst

 Executive Summary
 -----------------

 This module provides an implementation of the behavior of thrusters.
-Thrusters are modeled dynamically using a first-order ordinary differential equation, which is compatible with variable time step integrators.
+Thrusters are modeled dynamically using a first-order ordinary differential equation, so the thrust is a continuous state that is integrated along with the rest of the spacecraft.
 With this module, there are now two different thruster implementations.
-See :ref:`thrusterDynamicEffector` for the previous version, which implemented thrusters using on and off-ramps, although not compatible with variable time step integrators.
+See :ref:`thrusterDynamicEffector` for the previous version, which implemented thrusters using on and off-ramps instead.

 Message Connection Descriptions
 -------------------------------